anthro-id/legal/en-US/TRUST-FOOTPRINT/READ-ONLY/COMPLIANCE.md

 Reg.
 Number: `AHU-036220.AH.01.30.2025`.

+## PSE Komdigi [Domestic Private Scope/Lingkup Privat Domestik]
+TD PSE (short for "Tanda Daftar Penyelenggara Sistem Elektronik") is a program aimed at regulating the presence of electronic systems organizers in Indonesia.

+We are compliant with the regulatory requirements set by Komdigi and are listed in the official PSE registry since August 2025.

+PSE Reg.
+Number: `019551.01/DJAI.PSE/08/2025`

 ## PCI DSS
 We stated clearly in our [privacy policy](/legal/privacy) that we do not store personal credit card information for any of our users.